Math13Net/Math13Net/README.md

 [have fun](https://youtu.be/CwzjlmBLfrQ) - [i wish you all success](https://youtu.be/1bumPyvzCyo)

-“It always seems impossible until it is done” Nelson Mandela
+“ It always seems impossible until it is done ” Nelson Mandela

 <!---
 Math13Net/Math13Net is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.